-F-1 students may be admitted to the U.S. no more than 30 days before the “report date or program start date” indicated in SEVIS and on Form I-20.
+New F-1 students may be admitted to the United States up to 30 days before the "report date" or "program start date" indicated on Form I-20.

-An F-1 student may remain in the U.S. for up to 60 days beyond:
+An F-1 student may remain in the United States for up to 60 days beyond: